1985lxw/price-comparer/README.md

 # Price Comparer
-This project is a website that allows users to compare prices of grocery items across multiple grocery stores within a selected location.
-The goal is to help consumers on a budget make informed shopping decisions.
+This project is a website that allows users to compare grocery prices across multiple stores within a selected location.
+By aggregating up-to-date pricing data from various retailers, the site helps consumers make informed shopping decisions, save money, and plan their purchases more efficiently.
+Stakeholders will have an opportunity to enter a growing market focused on digital price comparison and consumer analytics and retailers will gain visibility to cost-conscious consumers.